MENU

 The refrigerator light goes on...

-This recipe is a good template to use for almost any fish stew that you like.
+This recipe is a good template to use for almost any fish stew you like.
 Use salmon, cod, shrimp, mussels, clams, etc..
-The key is to simmer the vegetables, potatoes and herbs in the stock very slowly so that the potatoes cook slowly and release some starch to help thicken the soup.
+The key is to simmer the vegetables, potatoes, and herbs in the stock very slowly so that the potatoes cook slowly and release some starch to help thicken the soup.

 Salmon Stew